Please Read the Letter

-"Please Read the Letter" is a song originally written and recorded by Jimmy Page and Robert Plant (as Page and Plant) for their 1998 album Walking into Clarksdale.
+"Please Read the Letter" is a song originally written and recorded by Jimmy Page and Robert Plant (as Page and Plant) for their only studio album Walking into Clarksdale (1998).

 Plant and Alison Krauss later recorded a version of the song for their collaboration album Raising Sand released in October 2007.
 The song was well received by critics, and won the Record of the Year award at the 2009 Grammy Awards.

 Music and lyrics

 "Please Read the Letter" is in the folk rock genre.

 Plant explained that "Please Read the Letter" is a song about yearning for someone, adding that the lyrics are about "unfinished business".

 Release

 A music video for the single was released in 2008.
 It was shot in a 1905-built house in South Los Angeles.

 The music video was nominated for Wide Open Country Video of the Year at the 2009 CMT Music Awards.

 Robert Plant and Alison Krauss version

 Chart performance

-Plant and Krauss' version of the song initially failed to chart, but after winning the Grammy Award for Record of the Year, the song entered the Billboard Bubbling Under Hot 100 chart at #20 (the virtual equivalent to #120 on the Hot 100) in 2009.
+Plant and Krauss's version of the song initially failed to chart, but after winning the Grammy Award for Record of the Year, the song entered the Billboard Bubbling Under Hot 100 chart at #20 (the virtual equivalent to #120 on the Hot 100) in 2009.